VWS-Python/vws-python/README.md

 This ensures that the implemented features of the mock behave, at least to some extent, like the real Vuforia Web Services.
 However, the mocks of these error states are based on observations as they cannot be reliably reproduced.

+### Processing time

+Vuforia Web Services processes targets for varying lengths of time.
+The mock, by default, processes targets for half a second.
+To change the processing time, use the `processing_time_seconds` parameter.

 ## Differences between the mock and the real Vuforia Web Services

 The mock attempts to be realistic, but it was built without access to the source code of the original API.